 It’s a problem that’s quite easily solved by getting stronger.

-Why Weight Machines Can Build Functional Strength
+Why Weight Machines Build Functional Strength

 However, this isn’t an argument that stands up to scrutiny.
 In fact, machine-based training programs have been shown in a number of studies to enhance athletic performance.

-In one trial, researchers put two groups of elite cyclists from the Danish Under-23 national team through a 16-week training program [1].
 The first group did 10-18 hours of cycling each week.
-Group two did the same thing, but added two to three days of strength training.
+Group two did the same thing, but added two to three days of traditional strength training.

 This was purely a machine-based routine, comprising the leg extension, leg press, leg curl, and calf raise.